 - 1. (Criteria) A sustained record of excellence in teaching, including experience with advanced students.
 Examples include: - a.
 Pattern of sustained excellence in formal teaching across all levels (undergraduate, graduate) since last promotion documented by: - i.
 University of Michigan Office of Evaluations and Examinations Teaching Questionnaire ratings (with explanation of any less than satisfactory ratings) - ii.
 Master teacher through peer evaluation - iii.
-Student educational and professional accomplishments that serve as indicators of teaching effectiveness (e.g., awards, NRSA traineeships, poster presentations) - b.
-Chair dissertation work to completion of two (2) or more doctoral students; also served on additional dissertation committees
+Student educational and professional accomplishments that serve as indicators of teaching effectiveness (e.g., awards, NRSA traineeships, poster presentations)

+- b.
+Chair dissertation work to completion of two (2) or more doctoral students; also served on additional dissertation committees - c.
-- c.
 Chair two (2) or more preliminary examination committees; also served on additional preliminary committees - d.
 Sustained record of multiple, completed master's and DNP students' projects - e.
-Evidence of sustained involvement in student advisement, informal teaching, mentoring and precepting of students at all levels (e.g., Honors, UROP, diversity and summer programs, research preceptorship, Hillman Scholar, and research experience, including pre-doctoral students and post-doctoral fellows) - f.
-Documentation of contributions and innovations to curriculum (e.g., development of training grants, courses, seminars, lectures, teaching aides, computer-aided instruction, interdisciplinary courses or lectures) - 2.
+Evidence of sustained involvement in student advisement, informal teaching, mentoring and precepting of students at all levels (e.g., Honors, UROP, diversity and summer programs, research preceptorship, Hillman Scholar, and research experience, including pre-doctoral students and post-doctoral fellows; may include entrepreneurial and public service activities) - f.
+Documentation of contributions and innovations to curriculum (e.g., development of training grants, courses, seminars, lectures, teaching aides, new instructional methods, service learning opportunities, computer-aided instruction, interdisciplinary and interprofessional courses or lectures) - 2.
 (Criteria) A sustained and growing record of scholarly eminence which advances the frontier of knowledge and demonstrates the impact of the work on the field.
 Examples include: - a.
 Recognized active program of research - i.
 Actively contributes to a recognized, sustained and impactful program of research, and/or - ii.
 Values single investigator and team science as evidenced by the engagement in collaboration and leadership of high impact research teams - b.
 Research support - i.
-Evidence of obtaining competitive external research funding as principal investigator or equivalent since the last promotion to support a program of research - Evidence of high impact submission(s) for major funding with reviewers scores reflective of scientific merit and competitiveness - c.
+Evidence of obtaining competitive external research funding as principal investigator or equivalent since the last promotion to support a program of research; may include industrial, nonprofit or other non-federal or foundation sources - ii.
+Evidence of high impact submission(s) for major funding with reviewers scores reflective of scientific merit and competitiveness - c.
 Publications - i.
-A substantial mix of first- or senior-authored and co-authored, peer reviewed, research-based, interdisciplinary, and/or clinical publications; evidence of three or more per year on average - ii.
-Evidence of citation by scholars (e.g., citation analyses through Web of Science) - iii.
-Scholarly work such as, books or chapters, published abstracts, software development, invited author or editor - 3.
-(Criteria) A reputation among the candidate's colleagues and peers throughout the nation and preferably internationally for outstanding and continuing achievements in their field of expertise.
-Examples include: - a.
-Invited keynote or plenary presentations at national or international conferences - b.
-Recognition by peers (e.g., Fellow in the AAN or equivalent organization) - c.
-Training grants - d.
+A substantial mix of first- or senior-authored and co-authored, peer reviewed, research-based, interdisciplinary and interprofessional, and/or clinical publications; evidence of three or more per year on average - ii.
+Evidence of citation by scholars (e.g., citation analyses through Web of Science) - Scholarly work such as, books or chapters, published abstracts, software development, working to patent or license an invention, invited author or editor

+- 3. (Criteria) A reputation among the candidate's colleagues and peers throughout the nation and preferably internationally for outstanding and continuing achievements in their field of expertise.
+Examples include:

+- a.
+Invited keynote or plenary presentations at national or international conferences

+- b.
+Recognition by peers (e.g., Fellow in the AAN or equivalent organization)

+- c.
+Training grants

+- d.
 Center grants

 - 4. (Criteria) A reputation, supported by documented external evaluation, which recognizes the presence of leadership and the quality of the research activities, publications and contributions to the profession in comparison with other professors.
 Examples include:

 - a.
 Five arm's length letters that taken together on balance indicate support for promotion from faculty members of full professor rank at research extensive universities.

 - 5. (Criteria) A continuing record of recognized accomplishments in academic, professional and community service.
 Examples include:

 - a.
 Academic

 - i.
 School committees'/task forces (membership/leadership)

 - ii.
 University committees (membership)

 - iii.
 Clinical practice

 - iv.
 Consultation

 - b.
 Professional

 - i.
 Member of editorial board

 - ii.
 Professional organization (officer, chair, member)

 - iii.
 Clinical practice

 - iv.
 Consultation

 - v.
 Workshop (leader/development)

 - c.
 Community service

 - i.
 Advisory/policy board (state, national, international)

 - ii.
 Consultation

 - iii.
 Workshop (leader/development)